roger-boop/FDP/README.md

 1. `steps.sh`: Shell script with general steps.
 It executes all the python files in the correct order.
 2. `steps.PDB.sh`: The `steps.sh` version when using the PDB dataset.
 3. `pdb2fasta.py`: Takes a directory containing the structures and generates a fasta format file (_multifasta.fa_).
+Used by `steps.sh` and `steps.PDB.sh`.
+4. `domtblParser.py`: Parses the domtbl file (the output from hmmscan).
+Used by `steps.sh` and `steps.PDB.sh`.
-1. `AlphaFoldParser.py`: Parses AlphaFold structure prediction files (pdb format).
+5. `AlphaFoldParser.py`: Parses AlphaFold structure prediction files (pdb format).
+Used by `steps.sh`.
-2. `AlphaFoldParser.PDB.py`: Adaptation from `AlphaFoldParser.py` that parses PDB structure files (pdb format).
+6. `AlphaFoldParser.PDB.py`: Adaptation from `AlphaFoldParser.py` that parses PDB structure files (pdb format).
+Used by `steps.PDB.sh`.
-3. `ce_roger.py`: CE calculations using the ROGER method.
+7. `domainInfo.py`: Middle step that parses data from a shelve file to a new one.
+Used by `steps.sh` and `steps.PDB.sh`.
+8. `peptides_interaction.py`: Analyzes interactions involving peptides and generates a _csv_ file containing the results.
+Used by `steps.sh` and `steps.PDB.sh`.
+7. `domain_separator.py`: Creates a folder for each domain and saves a structure for each domain prediction (only the section that should be the domain) with data from the hmmscan.
+9. `ce_roger.py`: It finds a reference structure for each domain.
-4. `calculate_rmsd.py`: Calculates RMSD (Root Mean Square Deviation) between protein structures.
+10. `calculate_rmsd.py`: Calculates RMSD (Root Mean Square Deviation) between protein structures.
+Used by `ce_roger.py`.
-5. `domainInfo.py`: Provides information about protein domains.
-6. `domain_interpretation.py`: Interprets protein domain information.
-7. `domain_separator.py`: Separates domains from protein structures.
-8. `domtblParser.py`: Parses domtbl files.
-9. `motif3DCheck.py`: Checks 3D motifs in protein structures.
-10. `peptides_interaction.py`: Analyzes interactions involving peptides.

 12. `pdbview.ipynb`: Jupyter Notebook for viewing PDB structures.
 13. `sprot_check.py`: Checks protein information in SwissProt database.
 14. `sprot_check.R`: R script for protein information checking.